Vinssou/Banana/Report.md

 To avoid a big impact on the experiences that will be selected more often, we use a formula to compute the weight.
 The weights are considered when computing the loss to stabilize the algorithm.
 [Reference: PRIORITIZED EXPERIENCE REPLAY ](https://arxiv.org/pdf/1511.05952.pdf)
 ## Results and Hyperparameters
-### Graph showing the average reward accumulated in the last 100 episodes
 ### Hyperparameters
 ```
 Hyper Parameters: